theopenconversationkit/tock/README.md

 💬 Contact: [https://gitter.im/tockchat/Lobby](https://gitter.im/tockchat/Lobby)

-## Using Pre-commit
+## Python developers : using Pre-commit

-This project uses **pre-commit** to automate code checks and formatting before each commit, ensuring consistent code quality and reducing errors.<br/>
+The python part of the project uses **pre-commit** to automate code checks and formatting before each commit, ensuring consistent code quality and reducing errors.<br/>
 It is very important to always execute these hooks to maintain the quality of the code.

 ### Installation